daniel-comas/Builder-Website/README.md

-# 🌸 Daniel's Builder Website
+# 🌸 My Builder Website

 Hi!
-This is personal corner of the internet, better known as a "builder site": a little about me, my favorite song of the moment, some of my projects, and links to find me elsewhere online.
+This is my personal corner of the internet, better known as a "builder site": a little about me, my favorite song of the moment, some of my projects, and links to find me elsewhere online.
+Made for Hack Club Pixl! <3

-## 🔗 Live Site
+## Live Site:

-[[View it here](https://daniel-comas.github.io/Builder-Website/)](#) <!-- swap this with your GitHub Pages link once it's deployed -->
+[Check it out!](https://daniel-comas.github.io/Builder-Website/) <!-- swap this with your GitHub Pages link once it's deployed -->

 ## 🛠️ Built With